inovex/elements/doc/contributing/01-high-level-overview.md

 - Abstract the features of the material design components to the need of our inovex element.
 - Provide a link to the material component in the documentation.
-- If the element comes with js, instantiate the `MDCFactory` in the `componentDidLoad` method and call the `destroy` method in `componentWillUnLoad`.
+- If the element comes with js, instantiate the `MDCFactory` in the `componentDidLoad` method and call the `destroy` method in `disconnectedCallback`.

 ### Angular Integration Layer